Michigan Labor Laws Guide

 Michigan breastfeeding laws

-Employers are required to provide adequate facilities and reasonable break time for employees to express their breast milk.
+Employers are required to provide adequate facilities and a reasonable amount of break time for employees to express their breast milk.
+Such break time may include 2 to 4 breaks in an 8-hour period, each lasting up to about 30 minutes.

 The designated space should abide by the following rules:

-To emphasize, this space cannot be a toilet stall or restroom.
+To emphasize, this space can’t be a toilet stall or restroom.

 Michigan leave requirements

-Each US state has its own distinct requirements when it comes to types of leave employers are required, and those they are not required to provide.
+Each US state has its own distinct requirements regarding the types of leave employers are required to provide and those they aren’t required to provide.

 In this section, we’ll look at both required and non-required leave in Michigan.